List of Shortland Street characters introduced in 2011: Ruth Ngatai

-Tillie Potts
+Matilda Potts

 Matilda Mareikura "Tillie" Samuels is the daughter of Sarah Potts (Amanda Billing) and TK Samuels (Benjamin Mitchell) who was born in mid-2011.
 Tillie was originally portrayed by baby boy – Nathan Anderson but the baby started to grow much more masculine and European looking than producers wanted and Nalani Rose Tuhoe was cast to replace him.
+Growing up on-screen, in 2022 she was part of a group of teenagers on the show who as a "posse" featured in predominantly youth-based storylines.

-Tillie was named after a waitress who worked at a restaurant Tillie's grandmother – Pam (Teresa Woodham) dined at.
-In September 2013 Sarah accidentally reversed over Tillie in a truck after she crawled into the driveway.
+Born on the roadside whilst Sarah travelled to TK's wedding with Roimata Ngatai (Shavaugn Ruakere), she was named after a waitress who worked at a restaurant Tillie's grandmother – Pam (Teresa Woodham) dined at.
+In September 2013 Sarah accidentally reversed over her in a truck after she crawled into the driveway.
 Despite severe injury, Tillie received surgery and survived.
-The following year, controversy erupted at the hospital when receptionist Leanne Miller (Jennifer Ludlam) smacked her whilst looking after her.
+The following year, controversy erupted at the hospital when receptionist Leanne Miller (Jennifer Ludlam) smacked her whilst babysitting.
 In August 2014, Tillie was left without a mother when Sarah fell victim to a deadly illness.
-Tillie grew to accept TK's partner Kylie (Kerry-Lee Dewing) as a mother.
+Tillie grew close to TK's partner Kylie (Kerry-Lee Dewing), acting as a mother-figure.
 In 2017 TK permitted Tillie to live with the Samuels Whanau away from Ferndale due to the angst he was suffering deeming him unfit to act as parent, having murdered Hayden Crowhurt (Aaron Jackson).
-Tillie returned to Ferndale and TK's custody in December 2019.
-In 2021, she became rebellious and was involved in a car accident with Jade after they snuck out to hang out with older boys, and the driver died from DWI and not wearing seat belt.
-Tillie suffered delayed internal bleeding, and was revealed to have rare Type O- blood.
-Jade left the city with her mother after she received a new offer for a new job.

-In August 2021, she befriended Joy Diaz, daughter of Madonna Diaz (Marianne Infante), a Fillipino Nurse, and on September 17, she shared her first kiss with Tini, son of Wheta, the head of Kapa Haka group in Ferndale High.
-She also became the leader and main role in the Kapa Haka performance.
+Tillie returned to Ferndale and TK's custody in December 2019, quickly adjusting to life as a teenager.
+In 2021 she developed a rebellious streak and narrowly avoided death in a car crash that killed the teenage driver.
+Developing a mutual crush on Wilder Mullens (Felix Jones), she rebuffed a kiss and he fell, sustaining a severe eye injury.
+Under questioning, Tillie claimed she pushed him as he was acting without consent, though later retracted her accusation.
+Picking up an interest in Kapa Haka, Tillie fell for one of her fellow students and later began sleeping with him, much to TK's anger.
+Falling into a bad crowd at school, one of Tillie's associates Milo Cross (Ben Porter) assaulted TK and Tillie took part in a ram raid, leading TK to send her away from Ferndale.

 A 2012 scene that saw Brooke Freeman (Beth Allen) awkwardly attempt to sing a Māori lullaby to Tillie, was voted by fans as the top moment of the season.